Google launches Tour Creator to make VR experiences from photos and Street View

 Tour Creator combines 360-degree photos with identified points of interest and overlaid 2D imagery.
 Users start by either self-supplying a 360-degree image or using photos found in Google Street View.
 They then select specific locations within the photo to designate as points of interest and give each location specific text and/or a 2D photo to provide additional detail.
 Multiple 360-degree “scenes” can be tied together within a single tour.

 Hosted on Google’s Poly service, the resulting tour bundle can be viewed on anything from a Google Cardboard viewer to a mobile device or desktop computer, using either the Cardboard app or a browser link.
 Users see a moving panoramic image of the area and can tap on “i” and eyeball icons for details and photos.
-Currently, tours can be embedded on websites, and later this year it will be possible to import them into Google’s Expeditions app as well.
+Tours can currently be embedded on websites, and later this year it will also be possible to import them into Google’s Expeditions app.

 Though the app is being pitched initially at students, teachers, and storytellers, its potential is obviously quite broad.
 Initial examples on the Tour Creator website include a school, hotel, real estate listing, neighborhood, and even the exterior and interior of an airplane, suggesting that anything from objects to individual buildings to large geographic areas can become tour-worthy.
 All that’s missing is support for true 3D visuals, which could help the tours to become even more engrossing, though more sophisticated capture and display hardware might be required.